Tax Information and ITIN

 Important reminders

-- The tax filing deadline for the 2021 tax filing season (for income earned between 1 January 2021 and 31 December 2021) is April 18, 2022.
+- The tax filing deadline for the 2023 tax filing season (for income earned between 1 January 2023 and 31 December 2023) is April 15, 2024.

-ISSS does NOT have the expertise to advise on tax matters.
+Disclaimer: ISSS does NOT have the expertise to advise on tax matters.

-For the 2021 tax season, if you earn $1 of US source income or greater, you may need to file a federal tax return with the IRS.
+For the 2023 tax season, if you earn $1 of US source income or greater, you may need to file a federal tax return with the IRS.
 Depending on your individual circumstances, you may also need to file a state tax return(s).

 Generally, most international students & scholars who are on F, J, M or Q visas are considered non-residents for tax purposes.
 International undergraduate students on J1 & F1 visas are automatically considered non-resident for their first 5 calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered non-residents for 2 out of the last 6 calendar years in the US.
 If you’ve been in the US for longer than the 5 or 2 year periods, the Substantial Presence Test will determine your tax residency.

 After you login to Sprintax following the instructions detailed in ISSS's mid-February tax email, it will ask you a series of questions about the time you have spent in the United States and in which immigration status, looking back over a period of years.
 Sprintax will then determine your tax status.
 If it determines that you are a "nonresident alien" (NRA) for federal tax purposes, you can continue to use it to respond to a series of guided questions.
 Sprintax will complete and generate the forms you need to print, sign, and mail to the IRS (Internal Revenue Service).
-If it determines you are a resident alien for federal tax purposes, you won't be able to continue using the software.
+If it determines you are a "resident alien" for federal tax purposes, you won't be able to continue using the software.

 Step by Step Guide